ArunBaskaran/Image-Driven-Machine-Learning-Approach-for-Microstructure-Classification-and-Segmentation-Ti-6Al-4V/README.md

 * Labels: The labels for each image in the Images1 and Images2 folders have been listed in the files labels.xlsx.
 Labels 1,2,and 3 refer to lamellae, bi-modal, and martensitic microstructures respectively.

-* Pre-trained weights: A set of pre-trained weights for this CNN has been provided in the Weights repository.
+* Pre-trained weights: A set of pre-trained weights for this CNN has been provided in the Keras_Implementation_Demo repository.

 * Pipeline-Demo: A Python implementation of the pipeline has been provided in the Keras_Implementation_Demo sub-repository.
 The source file offers the reader the option to either load pre-trained weights, or play around with the hyper-parameters to train the network from scratch.